imwally/hashma/README.md

 Please note that this utility does not verify the file containing the checksums.
 It is your duty to check the authenticity of the file containing the checksum.
-Usually this is done via GPG signatures.
+Usually this is done via PGP signatures.

 ```